Listing Feed @ Compass

 responsive image

-The research provided a landscape for buy-side team members to better understand how direct and indirect competitors execute similar collaborative experiences, design patterns and their business model.
-The full list is seen here: Redfin, Zillow, Realator.com, StreetEasy, Opendoor, Homesnap, Trullia, Real scout, Home Depot, Disney & Airbnb.
+Following the initial kickoff, my first design artifact was a competitive analysis, which Compass refers to as LFR: Learn From Reality.
+This research offered valuable insight into how direct and indirect competitors approached similar experiences.
+The full list is seen here: Redfin, Zillow, Realator.com, StreetEasy, Opendoor, Homesnap, Trullia, Real scout, Home Depot, Disney & Airbnb

 responsive image